Feature spotlight

 coaching, support, growth, and retention conversations

-Forgemaster contributor profile with activity, burnout, and coaching signals
+Forgemaster contributor profile with activity, ownership, and coaching signals

 Laptop frame